-Once you’ve gathered your materials, it’s time to cut off a piece of your prayer plant.
-Where you make the cut on the stem is important.
-The stem has small bumps along it that are called nodes.
+Once you’ve gathered your materials, it’s time to cut off a piece of your adult prayer plant.
+Where you make the cut on the stem is important, so be careful.
+The stem has small bumps along it that are called “nodes.”
 The nodes are where the stem will eventually push out new leaves and branches.
-You’ll need at least one node on the cutting you remove to propagate your prayer plant, so be sure to make your cut below at least one node.
+You’ll need at least one node on the cutting you remove to propagate your prayer plant, so be sure to make your cut below at least one of these little bumps.

 How much water does your prayer plant cutting need?

-The type and amount of water used in your glass container are crucial to propagating your prayer plant.
-Make sure to use distilled or filtered water because many plants react poorly to chemicals like fluoride and chlorine.
-If you need to use tap water, add it to the container and leave it to sit out for 24 hours to allow any chlorine to evaporate from the water.
+The type and amount of water used in your glass container are also crucial to propagating your prayer plant successfully.
+Make sure to use distilled or filtered water.
+Many plants react poorly to chemicals like fluoride and chlorine, which are present in tap water.
+If you need to use tap water, though, you can just add it to the container and leave it to sit out for 24 hours to allow any chlorine to evaporate from the water.

 Fill your glass container to a point where the stem’s node, but not the plant’s leaves, will be under water.
-You can cut off any leaves lower on the stem that you can’t prevent from being submerged in water.
+Leaves will rot if submerged in water.
+If needed, cut off any leaves lower on the stem that you can’t prevent from being dunked in the water.

 Make conditions right for your new prayer plant

 Prayer plants are tropical plants, so they like warm, humid conditions.
 If your home tends to be cool or dry, which is particularly common during winter months, you can increase humidity around the plant by covering it with a clear plastic bag.
-The plastic will trap in moisture and keep conditions around the prayer plant cutting humid.
+The plastic will trap in moisture and keep the air humid around your new cutting.